JJSlabbert/iTilt-digital-hydrometer/README.md

 -Save the offset (remember to re select your internet access point and password)

 -Reconect to the Configuration Portal.
 Do a polynomial calibration by following the wizard.
+It is recomended to do easy calibration with 7 ordered pairs (sample size=7) of (tilt, gravity).
+You will need a jar (+/- 3L), clean water and 0.55 kg sugar.
 Manualy enter the coefficients in the Configure WiFi page.
 SAVE.
-Reconect to Conf Portal (iSpindel_Cayenne)
+Reconect to Conf Portal (iSpindel_Cayenne).

--You can now enter your Original Gravity (if it is in the brew) from the Gravity reading 192.168.4.1/readings? .
+-You can now enter your Original Gravity (if the iTilt is in the brew) from the Gravity reading 192.168.4.1/readings? .
 Provide your WiFi password again and save your new details.

+-Also change the WiFi Manager portal Time Out to about 300 seconds and the Data Publication Interval to 900 seconds (about 15 minutes).

--Your iSpindel should start to publish to Cayenne.
+-Your iTilt should start to publish to Cayenne.

 # ENTERING THE WIFIMANAGER CONFIGURATION PORTAL AGAIN
--Short the Reset pin, wait 2 seconds, short it again.
-You need to get your timing right.
+-Short the Reset pin while holding the iTilt vertical

 -While Brewing: Draw the iSpindel vertical against the plastic fermenter with a strong magnet.
 Keep it like that.
 The iSpindel will detect it is vertical when it wakes out of deep sleep.
 This may take time, dependent on your selected publication interval.